 From the very start, Tambuzi has believed in Shared Value – we just didn’t know it was called that back in the day.
 For us it means a philosophy that if the communities of those who work on the farm and those who live around the farm are stronger, then Tambuzi as a company will be stronger.
 If we build value, then the smart and sustainable thing to do is to share that value in any way that we can.
 So we look to create partnerships and networks everywhere that we operate, both internally and externally.

-These relationships include Welfare and Fairtrade Committees within the farm, partnerships with local institutions including schools, youth groups and the local Government Dispensary and active membership of Fairtrade and Waitrose Foundation.
+These relationships include Welfare Committees within the farm, partnerships with local institutions including schools, youth groups and the local Government Dispensary and active membership of the Waitrose Foundation.
 Of course, there are donations involved but the critical contribution is time spent looking at problems and jointly finding innovative solutions.
 What we do is not CSR, it is driven by a belief that these networks and partnerships are the ways to build stronger companies, industries, communities and countries.

 Education, Health, Environment